daktronics/cef-mixer/README.md

 }
 ```

-> Note: layer position and size are in normalized 0..1 units where 0,0 is the top-left corner and 1,1 is the bottom left corner.
+> Note: layer position and size are in normalized 0..1 units where 0,0 is the top-left corner and 1,1 is the bottom-right corner.

 We can run `cefmixer` using the above JSON layer description: